References

 • 500 (Internal Server Error)

-For a more detailed response, we recommend checking out the Proxy Logs in the ShieldConex® Manager.
+For a more detailed response, we recommend checking out the Orchestration Logs in the ShieldConex® Manager.

 • success (boolean) (Required)